 Appendix 4.1.2

-Procedure of the Principal and the Customer interaction at short-time (not more than 90 days) sending of the Contractor’s specialists for rendering engineering services and technical support
+Procedure of the Principal and the Contractor interaction at short-time (not more than 90 days) sending of the Contractor’s specialists for rendering engineering services and technical support

+It shall be the same as Appendix No.4.1.1 and need to be corrected.

 To render services on technical support of operation, The Contractor shall send the specialists for the short period not exceeding 90 days, including specialists from the organizations.
 The list of which is available in Appendix 1 to the present Contract.